ramellose/anuran/README.md

 ```
 numma -set difference intersection       # Default calculates sizes of difference and intersection sets
-numma -size 2 4 6                        # Calculates null models for edges present in partial intersections
+numma -size 0.2 0.4 0.6                        # Calculates null models for edges present in partial intersections
 numma -sign                              # Includes edge sign in set calculation
 ```

-If you want to know how the set sizes change when you increase the number of replicates, use the flag below; this will calculate set sizes for all numbers of networks up to the total.
+If you want to know how the set sizes change when you increase the number of replicates, use the parameter below; this will calculate set sizes for all numbers of networks up to the total.
 ```
-numma -sample
+numma -sample 10
 ```

 For a complete explanation of all the parameters, run: